HananShpigler/MySite/README.md

 An example of simple website design.

 # Getting Started
-Just click on the link below 👇 and start playing, enjoy !
+Just click on the link below 👇 enjoy !

 🌐 https://hananshpigler.github.io/MySite/ 🌐